khairijunaid/COIS3020H-Assignment-3/README.md

 ## Implementation

-The primary data structure used is an **R-Way Trie**.
+The primary data structure used is an **Trie**.
 This is a special data structure that stores strings with the properties of a tree.
 The code consists of the RWayTrieCode class which implements the following: Insert, Search, and PrefixMatch.

 ### RWayTrieNode Class:
 **Description:** Represents a node in R-Way Trie, containing an array of child nodes and a boolean flag indicating the end of a word.